-This, as if some sort of pseudo-cue, caused the ursa beside him to step ahead and look as instructed, squinting his eyes as the intense sun shone on the two conversing males, penetrating the clouds to mark the slowly continuing day.
+This, as if some sort of pseudo-cue, caused the ursa beside him to step forward and look as instructed, both curious and confused as to what Rifel could be pointing out.

 "You're the only person I know, who can come here for days on end and stare only at fog – as if some sort of latent importance were waiting to be found."
 He scoffed, standing almost a full foot shorter than Rifel, and easily twice as burly.

-"As they do almost endlessly.
-Please, explain yourself."
+"As they do almost endlessly."
 Rifel bit.
+"Please explain yourself."

 "They've spoken of your inaction.
 It seems to bother them more than I."